primetime/node-streammagic/readme.md

 Node buffers will be piped as they are, just like primitive datatypes.

 ## Issues
-If you find any problems with this module, please [create an issue](https://github.com/primetime/node-streammagic/issues) so we can look into it.
+If you find any bugs or problems with this module, please [create an issue](https://github.com/primetime/node-streammagic/issues) so we can look into it.
 Pull requests with bugfixes are of course welcome.

 ## License
-This module is licensed under the MIT License.
+This module is licensed under the [MIT License](https://github.com/primetime/node-streammagic/blob/master/license.txt).